 A second source of artificial discontinuities is changes in the observing system.
 For in situ observations in data-sparse locations, the termination, introduction, relocation, or a change in instruments or procedures for a reporting station may affect reanalyses locally.
 Changes in remote sensing instrumentation occur periodically and may have a large-scale or global impact on a system.
 The degree of homogenization with the introduction of a new observing system is dependent in part on its compatibility with current observations, including spatial and temporal observing changes, the assessment of error and other instrument characteristics, and biases of the background model.
-Perhaps the most notable discontinuity found in early reanalyses is the transition to the satellite era in 1979 (Fig. 4; Trenberth and Smith 2005).
+Perhaps the most notable discontinuity found in early reanalyses is the transition to the satellite era in 1979 (Fig. 3; Trenberth and Smith 2005).
 More recent, notorious discontinuities found in contemporary reanalyses include the introduction of the Advanced Microwave Sounding Unit in 1998 (Robertson et al. 2011).
 It has been speculated that these types of discontinuities mostly result from model bias, where the system reverts to an unphysical climatology in the absence of specific observations.
 Alternatively, it may be suggested that even a system with a perfect background model will not represent irregularly timed events without observations.
 Thus introducing or removing an observing system will alter the representation of such events in reanalysis.
 In this context, the discontinuity provides a measure of the uncertainty of a reanalysis given limited observations.
+Efforts to address discontinuities have relied on an advanced understanding of instrument characteristics and its impact on the system, but the total effect is difficult to anticipate prior to a reanalysis integration.
+A recent focus has been on constraining the reanalysis system through a global conservation of dry air and moisture in addition to observations (Takacs et al. 2016).
+These methods remain an active area of investigation.